minvws/nl-rdo-max/README.md

 # System summary
-Multiple Authentication eXchange (MAX, formerly inge6) is build as a bridge between a OIDC client and a TVS (Toegang Verlenings
+Multiple Authentication eXchange (MAX, formerly inge6) is build as a bridge between an OIDC client and a TVS (Toegang Verlenings
 Service).
 In this case the TVS could be DigiD or any other authentication method provider that is exposed through the [nl-uzi-login-controller](https://github.com/minvws/nl-uzi-login-controller).
 To clarify, this means that any authentication methods other than DigiD, will pass from MAX through the login controller (DigiD Mock included).